 - Cut the center out of a paper plate.

-- Using the paintbrush, paint the paper plate “wreath” with generous amount of green paint.
+- Using the paintbrush, paint the paper plate “wreath” with a generous amount of green paint.

 - Then use the fork to make texturized strokes so that it looks like pine needles.
 Set aside to dry.